Birth, Sato Bon

 Marcel Duchamp, Fountain, 1917

 Dadaism took this further, placing a urinal in a gallery and calling it art.
 The gesture was calculated: who decides what counts?
 Who holds the authority to name beauty?
 These questions, absurd on the surface, cut to the heart of how any society organizes value and meaning.
-Surrealism dove inward, into the dream world and the unconscious.
+Surrealism plunged inward, into the dream world and the unconscious.
 And now digital art and AI-generated imagery have reopened every question at once.
 What is authorship?
 What is skill?
 What separates creation from curation?
 Is digital art slop or evolution?

 Rui Huang, Earth 2133